DiamondLightSource/cothread/docs/user/cothread.rst

     This routine may cause the caller to suspend.
-To avoid suspension, put to only one PV, use ``wait=False`` (the default), and ensure that the channel is already connected -- this will be the case if it has already been successfully used in any :mod:`catools` method.
+To avoid suspension, put to only one PV, use ``wait=False`` (the default), and ensure that the channel is already connected -- this will be the case if it has already been successfully used in any :mod:`~cothread.catools` method.
 To ensure suspension use ``wait=True``.

-The :mod:`cothread.cosocket` module makes most socket operations into suspension points when the corresponding socket operation is not yet ready.
+The ``cothread.cosocket`` module makes most socket operations into suspension points when the corresponding socket operation is not yet ready.